rareranger/ps4jbandroid/README.md

 All credit to the team behind pOOBs4 and mc-17 that created the flask package (https://github.com/mc-17/pspack-flask) which I used to create the app.

 # Setup
-1. Download lates apk from releases (https://github.com/rareranger/ps4jbandroid/releases/)
+1. Download latest apk from releases (https://github.com/rareranger/ps4jbandroid/releases/)
 2. Install on android device
 3. Connect your android device and PS4 to the same WiFi
 4. Click "Start Server" and enter the address that's written above the button on the browser on your PS4 to run the exploit.